ImPavloh/DesktopLimboKeys/README.md

 ## 🚀 Usage

+> [!WARNING]
+> **[Download Python](https://www.python.org/downloads/)** if you don't have it yet.
+It's necessary.

 1. **Clone the repository** 🔗
-   - Use Git to clone the repository to your local machine:
+   - If you have [Git](https://git-scm.com/downloads), use it to clone the repository to your local machine:
      ```bash
      git clone https://github.com/impavloh/DesktopLimboKeys
      ```
-   - Alternatively, [download](https://github.com/impavloh/DesktopLimboKeys/archive/refs/heads/master.zip) the project directly using the 'Download ZIP' option from the green button.
+   - Or [download](https://github.com/impavloh/DesktopLimboKeys/archive/refs/heads/master.zip) the project directly using the 'Download ZIP' option from "CODE" (the green button)

 2. **Navigate to the project directory** 📂
    ```bash